foxintheloop/ReasonForge/README.md

 ## Why ReasonForge?

-ReasonForge provides **modular symbolic mathematics** for LLM applications.
+ReasonForge provides **modular mathematics** for LLM applications.
 Instead of loading 111 tools you don't need, install exactly what your workflow requires.

-### Benefits

-Modular approach:
-- ✅ Install only needed domains
-- ✅ Clear domain separation (algebra, calculus, statistics, etc.)
-- ✅ Fast startup and low memory
-- ✅ Independent versioning per domain
-- ✅ Follows mathematical taxonomy (like SymPy, SciPy, MATLAB)

 ## Architecture